SoftwareAG/c8y-docs/content/release-notes/10-7-0-bundle/10-7-0-whatsnew.md

 Various changes have been implemented to improve the UI performance significantly.
 These include:

 * [MTM-32456] Administration: On the <b>Inventory roles</b> tab in the user details, the groups tree is now loaded progressively.
 Only the root groups are loaded.
-The user can click each group to expand the sub groups, or click <b>Expand all groups</b> to expand every sub group in sequence.
+The user can click each group to expand the subgroups, or click <b>Expand all groups</b> to expand every subgroup in sequence.
 * [MTM-32437] Cockpit & Device Management: The "withChildren:false" parameter has been added to several calls to inventory.
 * [MTM-32441] Cockpit & Device Management: In the subassets view of group details, the objects are now fetched from inventory using the childAssets endpoint instead of advanced querying (in-group).
 * [MTM-32870] Cockpit & Device Management: Improved the performance of the navigator groups items by changing how the inventory API is called to fetch managed objects.